Manual (English)

 For selected students:

-- Finalise your registration in the study programme you indicated during your scholarship application.
+- Finalize your registration in the study programme you indicated during your scholarship application.

 - After your departure to France, commit to the study project for which you were selected.
 Any changes to the scholarship beneficiary’s programme of study must be submitted to the sponsors for approval.